sgh4000/vehicle-tutorial/GhofranLab3&4/MnistREADME.md

 3. Conclusion: the network is robust for very small ε, but as ε grows, it becomes too complex for the solver because the model likely changes predictions more and the verification itself becomes computationally expensive.

-## Strong Robustness (L∞ distance):
+## Strong Classification Robustness (L∞ distance):
-Strong Classification Robustness is similar to the normal robustness but here, we add an extra limit on the output score (the model’s confidence).
+It is similar to the normal classification robustness but here, we add an extra limit on the output score (the model’s confidence).

 - **In normal robustness:** if we change the input image a little (within epsilon), the class label shouldn’t change.
 - **In strong robustness:** if we change the input image a little (within epsilon), the class label shouldn’t change and the output score (the confidence) for that class should stay above a small threshold η.